aaroncf2008/aaroncf2008.github.io/about.md

 permalink: /about/
 ---

-I am Aaron.
-A young student just trying to get better at Cybersecurity & Computer Science.
+I'm Aaron, a young student trying to get better at cybersecurity and computer science.
+My goals are to become a Pentester / Software Engineer and take my CISSP at 19 (if possible).

 ### More Information